 If you find a lot of something good, do you take it all?

-Not if I know that other people hit the same dumpster.
+Not if I'm sure that other people hit the same dumpster.
 I took only four bottles of the olive oil and gave two away.
 My rule is, take up to half, unless I think no one will come along later who wants it.

 Any other dumpster diving ethics?